oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			Each shape only supports certain configurable values.
 If the values that you provide are not valid for the specified `shape`, an error is returned.
 			* `numa_nodes_per_socket` - (Optional) The number of NUMA nodes per socket.
 			* `type` - (Required) The type of platform being configured.
 The only supported `type` is `AMD_MILAN_BM`.
+		* `preemptible_instance_config` - (Optional) Options for defining the configuration of preemptible instances.
+			* `preemption_action` - (Required) The action to execute when the preemptible instance is interrupted for eviction.
+				* `preserve_boot_volume` - (Optional) Whether to maintain the boot volume used to launch the preemptible instance.
+Defaults to false.
+				* `type` - (Required) The type of preemptible action to execute upon interruption.
 		* `preferred_maintenance_action` - (Optional) The preferred maintenance action for an instance.
 The default is LIVE_MIGRATE, if live migration is supported.
 			* `LIVE_MIGRATE` - Run maintenance using a live migration.
 			* `REBOOT` - Run maintenance using a reboot.